alandipert/golf/README.markdown

 custom events, forming a tight internal API and facilitating a modular, reusable structure.

+The interface, or page, is composed of multiple components, and this composition is done on the client.
+The dynamic views are created in a manner similar to XSLT transforms, but in javascript using jQuery.
+This provides what clientside XSLT lacks: integration with the rest of the javascript browser environment, simplicity, and ease of use.

 Components consist of three parts: an HTML template, a javascript transformation, and a CSS file.
 Each of these files is written as though it were the entire document, with no external coupling.
 This